 Falls Reserve Conservation Area is a 230 acre natural area along the Lower Maitland River corridor.
-The park has 181 spacious campsites in 3 main campground areas offering both serviced and non-serviced sites.
+The park has 170 spacious campsites in 3 main campground areas offering both serviced and non-serviced sites.
 Our campsites accommodate RVs, camper trailers or tents.
 Each campsite includes a fire pit area and picnic table.
 Electrical campsites include both hydro and water hook-up.
 Campsites are available with 30 or 50 amp service in sunny or shaded areas.
 New for 2022, a new trailer dumping station and sewer connections available at some campsites.

 For those who only want to hear forest and wildlife sounds we invite you to reserve a campsite in our quiet zones.
-Our non-serviced campsites are now radio and audio prohibited camp areas.
+All our non-serviced campsites are now radio and audio prohibited camp areas.

 Click this link to reserve your campsite:

 Falls Reserve Conservation Area on-line reservations

 Overnight Camping – reservations are recommended, particularly during holiday weekends and throughout July and August.
 Reservations are available online (link above) at or by phone (519-524-6429 or 1-877-325-5722).
 If you do not have a reservation, and we have availability, we will gladly accommodate you.
-Come to the park and we will find a site that suits your needs (based on site availability).
-The 2021 camping season runs from May 20th to October 17th.
-These dates are subject to change depending on provincial directives.
+The 2022 camping season runs from June to October 16th.
+These dates are subject to change.

-Seasonal Camping – Falls Reserve offers season-long camping on spacious lots with 30 amp electrical service and water hookup.
+Seasonal Camping – Falls Reserve offers season-long camping on spacious lots with 30 amp electrical service, water and sewer hookup.
 There are a limited number of lots available for seasonal camping and unfortunately all our seasonal campsites are currently full for 2022.
 For information on seasonal campsite availability please contact Jason Moir, Park Superintendent, at: firstname.lastname@example.org .